Sean Faircloth: Writing and public speaking

 In 2016, Faircloth published The Enchanted Globe which is a fantasy adventure story that teaches geography.
 The Maine Edge reviews the book and states that The Enchanted Globe is a "solid effort, telling an engaging story that will capture the imagination."
 BDN Maine calls it a "fast-paced adventure story... the story starts in Maine, features highly recognizable Maine people, places and things, and carries with it an overall spirit of the state and its inhabitants."

 Faircloth was a regular opinion columnist for the Bangor Metro Magazine from 2004 to 2009, and a columnist for the Bangor Daily News in the late 1990s.
 Because of his ideas about childhood obesity policy, Faircloth has spoken around the United States, including venues at Yale, Harvard, Rice University, and the Centers for Disease Control.

 As Majority Whip, Faircloth was selected to welcome Presidential candidate Senator Barack Obama in this warm-up speech when the Senator visited Maine in 2008.
 Faircloth states "We want a candidate who goes beyond parties...thinks independently and seeks justice."

-In April 2014 Faircloth spoke at the Tree of Evolution's 'Science, Freethinking and Secularism' event in Istanbul in the Republic of Turkey.
+In April 2014, Faircloth spoke at the Tree of Evolution's 'Science, Freethinking and Secularism' event in Istanbul in Turkey.
 His lecture centered on Turkish secularism, Atatürk and the Erdogan government.
 At the time YouTube was banned in Turkey which made it difficult for the speech to be shared beyond the audience.
 It was finally uploaded to DailyMotion in June and according to Good Morning Turkey it was "shared through social media thousands of times, named 'Turkey from an American's point of view'."

+Faircloth has spoken around the United States regarding the U.S. Constitution, children's policy, obesity policy, and sex crime law.
+In 2013 Faircloth traveled to New Zealand and Australia, lecturing at the Sydney Opera House to start policy oriented secular groups, whose model can be duplicated in other countries.